epaell/MECB/MECB_68008/Tutor/README.md

 # TUTOR
 The modified version of the Motorola MC68000 Educational Computer Board Tutor monitor based on the [Teeside adaptation](http://www.easy68k.com/paulrsm/mecb/mecb.htm) of the software but adapted for a hypothetical [DigiCoolThings MECB 68008](https://github.com/DigicoolThings/MECB).
+It also builds a version of Tutor with a modified version of the Motorola MC68000 Enhanced Basic based on the [Jeff Tranter's version](https://github.com/jefftranter/68000/tree/master).
+Enhanced BASIC can be started from Tutor using the "BA" command.

 The modified code assumes the following MECB set-up: